aliceliveprojects/WildLoggingDBParent/ThirdPartyAuthentication.md

 ### Making a small change to the Hosted Login Page

-Go to the following url after substituting your tenant name into it :
+Go to the following URL after substituting your tenant name into it :

 > manage.auth0.com/dashboard/eu/<YOUR_TENANT_NAME>/login_page